 Horse power gains favor among small-scale farmers

 MARATHON, N.Y.
-(AP) — While most modern farmers work their fields accompanied by the rumble of a trusty tractor, sheep farmer Donn Hewes labors to the faint jingling of harnesses in rhythm with the hoofbeats of horses and mules.
+(AP) — While most modern farmers work their fields with a rumbling tractor, sheep farmer Donn Hewes labors to the jingling of harnesses in rhythm with the hoofbeats of horses and mules.

 It's hard to quantify how many horse-powered farmers there are.
-Stephen Leslie, who runs a horse-powered dairy and vegetable farm in Hartland, Vermont, said he has seen a big increase since he and his wife started Cedar Mountain Farm 20 years ago.
+Stephen Leslie, author of a book on draft-horse farming, says he's seen a big increase since he started his organic farm in Hartland, Vermont, 20 years ago.

 Hewes mentors new horse-powered farmers as president of the Draft Animal Power Network, based in Vermont.
 The organization has grown to 400 members since it started in 2010.